Moosegctcok/Moosegctcok/README.md

 - 🎂 My birthday is November 4th
 - 📫 How to reach me ...
 Allbr911@gctcok.edu
-- ヾ(•ω•`)o I am vice president of my schools BPA chapter
-- 🦌🐶My favorite animals are dogs and goats
+- ヾ(•ω•`)o I am vice president of my schools BPA chapter -🐐🐶🦙 My favorite animals are dogs, goats, and llamas
 - 🍜🧇 I like to cook for my friends and family for fun